QuantEcon/lecture-source-py/source/rst/smoothing_tax.rst

 These examples differ in how Markov states are jumping between peace and war.

-To wrap the procedure of solving models, relabeling the graph so that we record government *debt* rather than *assets*, and displaying the results, we define a new class below.
+To wrap procedures for solving models, relabeling  graphs so that we record government *debt* rather than  government *assets*, and displaying  results, we construct a new class below.

 .. code-block:: python3